 Don’t miss these other best places to visit in Norway that will take your breath away!

-Not ones to miss out on a good hike, we found a family friendly one in the nearby town of Molde.
-We wanted one where the kids could hike portions on their own, since we had spent so much time in the car the previous day.
+Itching to get out and enjoy some fresh air, we asked our vacation rental host for a recommendation for a good family hike in the area.
+We wanted a hiking trail where the kids could hike portions on their own, since we had spent so much time in the car the previous day.

-Based on a strong recommendation by our vacation rental host, we drove to Molde to hike to the Varden viewpoint to see the famous Molde Panorama.
-From the viewpoint, you get incredible views of the town of Molde, islands and the real prize – 222 snow covered peaks across the water.
+Our host strongly recommended the hike to the Varden viewpoint to see the famous Molde Panorama.
+From the Varden viewpoint, you get incredible views of the town of Molde, islands and an incredible 222 snow covered peaks across the water.

-The hike was a reasonably short 1.5 miles (2.5km) one way but it was steep with 820 feet (250m) elevation gain.
+The hike was a reasonably short 1.5 miles (2.5 km) one way but it was steep with approximately 820 feet (250 m) elevation gain.
 The kids walked a good portion of the way up.

 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.

-In the afternoon we took the kids to a local playground.
+In the afternoon we took the kids to a playground in Aureosen.
 It was raining but they were dressed for it and weren’t bothered by it.
-The main part of the playground was a big tire park, but they didn’t care for it much.
+The main part of the playground was a big tire park, but our kids were attracted to the other activities there.

-They really enjoyed the fort building set which was made from notched 2×4’s.
+Instead, they spent nearly all their time at the giant fort building set which was made from notched 2×4’s.
 A very creative toy, they had a ton of fun making little forts with the pieces that were easily available.

 Trollstigen

-The most exciting part of our trip was to drive the Trollstigen Road, also known as The Trolls Road, which is part of the Norwegian Scenic Route; Geiranger – Trollstigen.
+The most exciting part of our Norway road trip with kids was the Trollstigen Road, also known as The Trolls Road, which is part of the Norwegian Scenic Route; Geiranger – Trollstigen.

-The Trolls Road has 11 hairpin bends, climbs up 2815 feet (858m) above sea level and includes a bridge that crosses the Stigfossen waterfall.
+Trollstigen has 11 hairpin bends, climbs up 2,815 feet (858 m) above sea level and includes a bridge that crosses the Stigfossen waterfall.

-We were lucky the kids were up early on this day so we could start our trip to Troll Road early.
+We were lucky the kids were up early on this day so we could start our trip to Trollstigen early.
 Apparently there are 2,000 cars and buses that drive the Trollstigen Road in a day, so getting there early meant less traffic and less tour buses on the road.

 The scenery along the way from Molde to Trollstigen was impressive enough, but words can’t describe this incredible mountain pass.
 Make sure to stop along the road to look up at this impressive feat of engineering before you make your way up.